-Zach Johnson returns for his second season as a volunteer assistant with the West Virginia women’s soccer team.
-He serves as WVU’s goalkeeper coach, while assisting in daily training sessions and game preparation with the team.
+Cristian Materazzi enters his first season as a volunteer assistant with the West Virginia University women’s soccer team.
+He serves as WVU’s goalkeeper coach, while assisting with the team’s daily training sessions and game preparations.

 In addition to his duties with the Mountaineers, Materazzi also enters his fourth season as head coach at Alderson Broaddus.
 The second coach in program history, he led the Battlers to a 6-9-2 showing in 2016.
 Three athletes were named to the Great Midwest Athletic Conference (G-MAC) All-Conference team.